Hydrostatics: Buoyancy & Stability

 Rolling of Floating Bodies

 When a stable floating body is disturbed, it will oscillate (roll) around its metacentric axis.
-The time period of this oscillation is given by:
+The time taken for a floating body to complete one full roll is the period of oscillation.

 T=2πk2gGMT = 2\pi \sqrt{\frac{k^2}{g \cdot GM}}